Executive Action: JFK Witness Deaths and the London Times Actuary

 Hess claimed that the actuary concluded that on 11/22/63 the odds of 15 witnesses being dead in three years was 1 in 10 to the 29th power (1 in 10,000 TRILLION TRILLION).
 That is obviously an incorrect statement.
 The actuary calculated the odds as 1 in 100,000 trillion (1 in 10 to the 17th power).
 He presumably used the Poisson probability function of rare events – the perfect mathematical tool for the problem (see below).
 One in 100,000 trillion is E-17, or 0.0000000000000001.
 Hess appears to have been anything but a “statistical expert” otherwise she would have done the calculations herself.

 In spite of their efforts, the HSCA was forced in a “limited hangout” to conclude that both the JFK and Martin Luther King murders were conspiracies.
 Acoustic evidence indicated a 96% probability that at least four shots were fired.
 At least one came from the grassy knoll, indicating at least two shooters.
-That should have closed the book on the Warren Commission’s physically impossible, irrational Magic Bullet Theory but this 50-year old work of fiction is still presented as gospel by the mainstream media while the overwhelming scientific ballistic, acoustic, video, medical, eyewitness and mathematical evidence of suspicious deaths is ignored.
+That should have closed the book on the Warren Commission’s physically impossible, irrational Magic Bullet Theory.
+But the 50-year old myth is still presented as gospel by the mainstream media and overwhelming scientific ballistic, acoustic, video, medical, eyewitness and mathematical evidence of suspicious deaths is ignored.